 Remember, different vinyl adhesive manufacturers have different curing timelines.
 Thus, you should check the instructions labelling on the side of the product packaging to find out how long it will take the adhesive to dry.

 How soon can you walk on LVP flooring after installation?

-How long you should wait before walking on newly-installed vinyl flooring depends on the type of vinyl flooring tiles you want to install.
-For floating like Lucida vinyl tiles, there’s no need to glue them down to the subfloor, as they use a locking system to stick to each other.
+How long you should wait before walking on newly installed vinyl flooring depends on the type of vinyl flooring tiles you want to install.
+For floating Lucida vinyl tiles, there’s no need to glue them down to the subfloor, as they use a locking system to stick to each other.
 Therefore, with no adhesives being used, you can start walking on this type of vinyl flooring immediately after installation.

 By contrast, we have glue-down vinyl flooring tiles, which have to be attached to the subfloor using vinyl adhesives.
 Vinyl adhesive can be applied via the full spread method or the perimeter-adhered method.
-In a full spread, the Roberts vinyl glue is applied across the whole subfloor before the planks are installed.
+In a full spread, the vinyl glue is applied across the whole subfloor before the planks are installed.
 You should wait at least 48 hours before walking on a vinyl surface installed using this method- to allow enough time for the adhesive to set fully.

 In the perimeter-adhered method, the adhesive is applied only at the seams and the edges of the vinyl planks.
 As such, it takes a relatively shorter time for the glue to cure.
 We recommend a 24-48 hour wait time before walking on a glue-down vinyl surface installed using this method.
 Remember, walking on vinyl before the adhesive sets fully can cause adhesion failure and result in bumps in the vinyl tiles.